DanKretschmer/Adventure_2601/README.md

 Welcome to the Adventure Game!
 This is a game based on the Atari game Adventure.
 Collect the crown to win.
 Are you ready for an epic adventure?
 This game was written in Python using the Pygame library.

 ## Getting Started
-git clone https://github.com/DanKretschmer/Adventure_2601
+Download and extract the zip folder, open game.exe git clone https://github.com/DanKretschmer/Adventure_2601

 cd Adventure_2601